Perfect Bayesian Equilibria in Repeated Sales: Introduction

 \begin{definition} A 1 seller, 1 buyer {\em Finite Horizon Repeated Sales game} is a sequential (extensive form) game between a {\em seller} and a {\em buyer}, with $\rounds$ rounds.
 In each round, the buyer has a private valuation of $\val$ for a {\em perishable} item, with a quasilinear utility.
 The value $\val$ is initially drawn from a distribution $\dist$ supported on $[\low,\high]$ ($0 \leq \low \leq \high$) and stays the same throughout; the seller only knows $\dist$.
 The seller can produce a fresh copy of the item in each round, at a publicly known cost (normalized to) 0.
 Each round has two stages: the seller first offers a price for the item, and then the buyer responds with an {\em accept} or a {\em reject}. \end{definition}

-\begin{definition} A 1 seller, 1 buyer {\em Finite Horizon Partial Commitment Repeated Sales game} is the same as a finite horizon repeated sales game with the additional condition that the seller cannot raise prices upon purchase.
+\begin{definition} A 1 seller, 1 buyer {\em Finite Horizon Partial Commitment Repeated Sales game} is the same as a finite horizon repeated sales game with the additional condition that the seller cannot raise prices once a purchase has been made at a certain price.
 He still holds the freedom to lower prices. \end{definition}

 \begin{definition} A 1 seller, 1 buyer {\em Time Discounted Infinite Horizon Partial Commitment Repeated Sales game} with a discount factor $1-\delta$ is a partial commitment repeated sales game that is played forever, with the buyer and the seller discounting their round $i$'s utility by $(1-\delta)^{i-1}$.
 Equivalently, it can be thought of as a partial commitment repeated sales game (without any discounting) whose stopping time is a geometrically distributed random variable: the probability that the game stops after any given round is $\delta$. \end{definition}